def-gthill/kenpali/kenpali-core.md

 ### itself|itself

 Returns its argument.
-Useful when a function must be provided, but no transformation is needed.
+This is useful when a function must be provided, but no transformation is needed, and can be clearer than just writing `(x) => x`.

 Parameters: